 Students who test positive for COVID-19 will be asked to return home to isolate if it is safe for them to do so without using public transportation.
 Students unable to return home will be required to isolate themselves in their rooms for a minimum of five days and will be able to resume normal activities on day six, if symptoms have improved or resolved.
-Click here for more information from the FDA regarding isolation/quarantine guidelines.
-The RIDOH also has additional information regarding isolation and quarantine guidelines.
+Click here for more information from the CDC regarding isolation guidelines.
+The RIDOH also has additional information regarding isolation guidelines.

 Masking on campus

 The University of Rhode Island will, based on Centers for Disease Control and Prevention guidance and best practices, no longer require community members to wear masks indoors on our campuses.